steven-ponessa/flyway-docker-migration-test/README.md

 The migration running Flyway natively works when run either against Db2 running in IBM's Public Cloud or in a container.
 When running Flyway from a container, the migration works when running against Db2 running in IBM's Public Cloud but fails with a communication error when running against a Db2 container instance.

+In both case, Flyway native and in a container, Flyway Community Edition 6.5.5 by Redgate is being used.

 <table>
     <thead>